 3. High-Level Scripting Engineers

 Each of the roles described above have formal training.
-Unlike other programming specializations, it’s rare nowadays that someone has these specific VR development skills without having gone to school for a programming or computer science degree.
+Unlike other software development and programming specializations, it’s rare nowadays that someone has these specific VR development skills without having gone to school for a programming or computer science degree.

 Beyond formal training, there are several traits you should hope to see in your candidates as you interview virtual reality developers.
 If you choose to give your candidate a technical interview, we suggest taking three to four hours.